BigDru/Ectofuntus/README.md

 4) 9 pots

-5) lots of bones.
+5) lots of bones (script does not stop when you run out of bones.
+It also glitches when you withdraw less than 9.)

+6) Ghostspeak amulet

 Optional:

 If you have 58+ agility, shortcut will be used to get to the Pool of Slime.
+(Has not been tested as I don't have an account with a sufficiently high agility level.